Ocean and Climate Change Institute

 Abstracts of previous OCCI awards are available at: http://www.whoi.edu/page.do?pid=97664.

 The awards may be used for salary support for Principal Investigators, postdoctoral investigators, support staff, graduate students, the development or purchase of equipment, sea-going activities or any other activities normally associated with research projects.
-Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs and goals.
+Salary support will not be provided to those receiving substantial Institute or Institution salary support (e.g., Chairs, Fellows, Directors, Education Coordinators, etc.) unless a strong justification is provided.
+Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs and goals of the Institution.

 Principal Investigators will be expected to participate in some activities of the OCCI and to help communicate the results and implications of their research to donors, the public, and to other climate stakeholders in government and non-governmental organizations.
 PIs may also be expected to work with the Institute Director and Institute Advisory Committee in developing future research plans and activities for the Institute.